Lymphogranuloma Venereum (LGV)

 (See also Overview of Sexually Transmitted Infections and Chlamydia.)

-LGV is caused by serotypes L1, L2, and L3 of the bacteria Chlamydia trachomatis.
+Lymphogranuloma venereum (LGV) is caused by serovars L1, L2, and L3 of the bacteria Chlamydia trachomatis.
 These serotypes differ from the chlamydial serotypes that cause trachoma, inclusion conjunctivitis, and chlamydial urethritis and cervicitis because they can invade and reproduce in regional lymph nodes.

-LGV occurs sporadically in the US but is endemic in parts of Africa, India, Southeast Asia, South America, and the Caribbean.
+LGV is endemic in parts of Africa, Southeast Asia, and other areas of the world (1).
 It is diagnosed much more often in men than women.
-LGV is being increasingly reported in North America, Europe, and Australia among men who have sex with men (MSM).
+LGV is being increasingly reported in North America, Europe, and Australia among men who have sex with men (MSM) (2).

 Symptoms and Signs of LGV

-In the 3rd stage, lesions heal with scarring, but sinus tracts can persist or recur.
+In stage 3, lesions heal with scarring, but sinus tracts can persist or recur.
 Persistent inflammation due to untreated infection obstructs the lymphatic vessels, causing swelling and skin sores.

 Diagnosis of LGV